 Follow along the activity calendar to observe this national event here.

 What better way to celebrate National Nutrition Month than with a 30 day activity guide!
 Follow along the guide for simple ways you can celebrate.
 There are links to recipes and resources throughout the guide.
 Check out the guide here.

 Join the 2021 4-H Miles Challenge and log 2,021 miles between January 1 – December 31, 2021.
 Permitted activities include running, walking, hiking, biking, swimming, treadmills, ellipticals, stationary bike, rollerblades, and sports (tennis, basketball, soccer).
 Did you know 2,021 miles is 4,042,000 steps, which is roughly 11,074 steps per day?
 Complete the challenge solo or as a team of up to 4 members and divide up the goal!

 Registration cost is only $25 per person.
 Each participant will receive a medal and t-shirt.
 Each month, there will be a $25 gift card awarded to the person with the most recorded miles.
 Registration will be open December 18 – April 1, 2021.

-The total mileage logged for the month of January was 7,475.84 miles!
-Also, the individual with the most logged miles was Karen Tobias with 404.06 miles.
+The individual with the most logged miles was Reece Chandler with 1,598.66 miles.

 All funds raised assist the University of Tennessee Knoxville Collegiate 4-H & FFA Club with service projects and providing 4-H camp scholarships to individuals in need.